NguyenTruongAnLab/CV/src/NguyenTruongAn_CV.md

 > • Biogeochemical Processes in Aquatic Environments
 > • Data Analysis for Environmental Sciences
 > • GIS Applications in Environmental Research

-## Currently

-I am a postdoc researcher with interests in:

-> Water quality modelling in rivers and estuaries.
-> Eutrophication, greenhouse gases emissions and biogeochemical processes.

 ## Education